Paddle Billing

 When a subscription is resumed, Paddle sends:

 Screenshot showing a resume email.
-There is some text that says 'Thanks for choosing [company].
+It shows some text that says 'Thanks for choosing [company].
 Find the details of your subscription below'.
 It includes a list of items, total, and the billing period.

 Subscription resumed